 Every last one of us leaves our mark on history.
 Most only make a tiny shallow line for our family and friends to notice.
 A few leave deep grooves that countless other marks align with.
 Whether you’re a believer or not, the historical figure of Jesus Christ is inarguably one of the latter.
 Much of the western world as we know it was shaped by his life and the stories people tell about him, his life philosophy (as we know it, of course), and a religion others built around him.

 At least, that’s the theory.
+But it’s not that simple.
+Some historians believe that Jesus was actually born in the year 6 AD, based on the writings of the Roman historian Tacitus.
+Others argue that Jesus was born earlier, possibly as early as the year 7 BC.
 To the best of our knowledge, Jesus wasn’t born on what we consider to be the 1st anno Domini.
 With that in mind, though, “the best of our knowledge” on this topic is quite muddy.
 So roll up your sleeves and let’s dive right into it.

 In the Roman Empire, the largest single community that Christianity was trying to get into at that time, both of these issues were at work at the same time.

 So what Christianity did was a little bit of PR.
 Christmas today is celebrated very close to the winter solstice.
 Many ancient peoples aligned their celebrations with significant natural events, such as the solstice.
 Whether this was intentional or not on their part is a very interesting question, but it’s not particularly relevant right now.
 What is relevant, however, is that by changing dates around a bit, Christian customs would better reflect the pagan ones they were competing against.
 In other words, it would be more familiar to those it tried to convert.
 It felt less like a completely new celebration, and more of an updated, reskinned celebration — and, so, easier to accept.